MaastrichtU-IDS/data2services-pipeline/README.md

 # Data 2 Services pipeline
-This is a demonstrator ETL pipeline that converts PharmGKB data into a generic RDF-format and loads it into a GraphDb endpoint.
+This is a demonstrator ETL pipeline that converts relational databases, tabular files, and XML files into a generic RDF-format based on the input data structure, and loads it into a GraphDB endpoint.

-After the enpoint is started up, a repository called "test", and a user called "import_user" (password "test") with write permissons to the test repository need to be configured.
-Also security has to be enabled.

-This pipeline has been tested with PharmGKB (located in /data/pharmgkb) and HGNC data on both Linux and Mac OS-X running the latest Docker-CE version.
-This pipeline should also work on Windows.
-Paths from "/data" need to be changed to "c:/data".
+[Docker](https://docs.docker.com/install/) is required to run the pipeline.

 ## Linux